-We, or any future collaborators, may not be able to initiate or continue clinical trials for any of our product candidates if we, or they, are unable to locate and enroll a sufficient number of eligible patients to participate in clinical trials as required by the FDA or comparable foreign regulatory authorities, such as the EMA.
+We, or any future collaborators, may not be able to initiate or continue clinical trials for any product candidate if we, or they, are unable to locate and enroll, and maintain the enrollment of, a sufficient number of eligible patients to participate in clinical trials as required by the FDA or comparable foreign regulatory authorities, such as the EMA.
 Patient enrollment is a significant factor in the timing of clinical trials, and is affected by many factors, including:

-- · the size and nature of the patient population; - the severity of the disease under investigation; - the proximity of patients to clinical sites; - · the eligibility criteria for the trial; - $\cdot \quad \text{ the design of the clinical trial;} \\$ - · efforts to facilitate timely enrollment; - · competing clinical trials; and - clinicians' and patients' perceptions as to the potential advantages and risks of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
+- the size and nature of the patient population; - the severity of the disease under investigation; - · the proximity of patients to clinical sites; - the eligibility criteria for the trial; - · the design of the clinical trial; - · efforts to facilitate timely enrollment; - · competing clinical trials; and - · clinicians' and patients' perceptions as to the potential advantages and risks of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.

-In particular, the successful completion of our clinical development program for edasalonexent for the treatment of DMD is dependent upon our ability to enroll a sufficient number of patients with DMD.
-DMD is a rare disease with a small patient population.
-Further, there are only a limited number of specialist physicians that regularly treat patients with DMD and major clinical centers that support DMD treatment are concentrated in a few geographic regions.
-Further, these specialized sites typically treat a range of pediatric neuromuscular diseases and, at any point in time, may have constrained resources and capacity to handle clinical trials.
-In addition, other companies are conducting clinical trials and have announced plans for future clinical trials that are seeking, or are likely to seek, to enroll patients with DMD and patients are generally only able to enroll in a single trial at a time.
-The small population of patients, competition for these patients and the limited trial sites and their constrained resources may make it difficult for us to enroll enough patients to complete our clinical trials for edasalonexent in a timely and cost-effective manner or at all.
-Furthermore, our Phase 3 PolarisDMD trial was designed to enroll a significantly greater number of patients than were enrolled in our previous trials of edasalonexent.
-As a result, we may be subject to greater risks with respect to patient enrollment.
+Our ability to successfully complete any future clinical trial for any product candidate for the treatment of any rare disease or any other indication will be dependent upon our ability to enroll, and maintain the enrollment of, a sufficient number of patients with such disease, which will be subject to a number of risks and uncertainties.
+For example, rare diseases have small patient populations and often have only a limited number of specialist physicians that regularly treat such patients.
+Further, these specialized sites typically treat a range of diseases and, at any point in time, may have constrained resources and capacity to handle clinical trials.
+In addition, other companies may be conducting clinical trials or may have announced plans for future clinical trials that are seeking, or are likely to seek, to enroll patients with the disease and patients are generally only able to enroll in a single trial at a time.
+The small population of patients, competition for these patients and the limited trial sites and their constrained resources may make it difficult for us to enroll enough patients, and to maintain the enrollment of enough patients, to complete clinical trials for any such future product candidate.

-The clinical trials that we conduct may also have inclusion criteria that further limit the population of patients that we are able to enroll.
-For example, further clinical trials for edasalonexent may require that the enrolled boys be between certain ages and not on certain other medications.
-These inclusion criteria, or other inclusion criteria that are not yet defined, could further limit the available patient pool and present challenges to clinical trial enrollment.
+The clinical trials that we may conduct may also have inclusion criteria that further limit the population of patients that we are able to enroll.
+These inclusion criteria could further limit the available patient pool and present challenges to clinical trial enrollment.

-Our inability, or the inability of any future collaborators, to enroll a sufficient number of patients for our, or their, clinical trials could result in significant delays or may require us or them to abandon one or more clinical trials altogether.
-Enrollment delays in our, or their, clinical trials may result in increased development costs for our product candidates, delay or halt the development of and approval processes for our product candidates and jeopardize our, or any future collaborators', ability to commence sales of and generate revenues from our product candidates, which could cause the value of our company to decline.
+Our inability, or the inability of any future collaborators, to enroll a sufficient number of patients for any clinical trials that we or they may determine to pursue could result in significant delays or may require us or them to abandon one or more clinical trials altogether.
+Enrollment delays in any such clinical trials may result in increased development costs for the applicable product candidates, delay or halt the development of and approval processes for any future product candidates and jeopardize our, or any future collaborators', ability to commence sales of and generate revenues from any future product candidates, which could cause the value of our company to decline.